dcdpr/did-btcr2/chapters/Index.md

 Beacon Type

 : The type of a ::BTCR2 Beacon::.
 The Beacon Type defines how ::BTCR2 Update Announcements:: are included within a ::Beacon Signal:: broadcast on the Bitcoin network.
-It also defines how the content committed within ::BTCR2 Update Announcements:: can be verified against the ::Beacon Signal::.
+It also defines how the content committed within ::BTCR2 Update Announcements:: can be validated against the ::Beacon Signal::.

 Beacon Types